Different Inventory Count Techniques

 1. Periodic Inventory Count

-The method is similar to an annual inventory count: all physical items are counted and recorded, either manually on inventory sheets or using scanning devices, and then compared with the inventory validation file.
+The method works like an annual inventory count: physical items are counted and recorded, either manually on inventory sheets or using scanning devices, and then compared with the inventory validation file.
+For example, low-cost items might be checked just once a year, while high-value or perishable items should be counted more frequently to maintain accuracy.

 2. Continuous, Cycled, or Perpetual Inventory Count